No matter how many times I tour the battlefield, I never fail to always find something different to see or learn about:

 Other monuments with animals

-In addition to the two monuments that arementioned at the top of this page, there are many, many other monuments with animals depicted on them in some fashion.
+that are mentioned at the top of this page, there are many, many other monuments with animals depicted on them in some fashion.
 Of course, there are several monuments with eagles "perched" atop them that can be found throughout the battlefield, but there are a few monuments with more unusual animals carved, perched, or depicted on them, including a wildcat, owl, lion, rooster, and a buffalo!!!

 Located along the east side of Emmitsburg Road at the intersection of United States Avenue (about 200 yards north of the Peach Orchard) is the monument to the 105th Pennsylvania Infantry Regiment, whose nickname was the "Wild Cat Regiment":